AC01010/Connor-McCartney.github.io/_posts/2021-01-12-CryptohackRSAPrimes1.md

 SOLUTION

-Usually n = p x q, but here q = p so n is a square number.
+Usually n = p x q, but here there is just one prime so q = p and n = p<sup>2</sup>.
 We can find the square root of n, this is much faster than finding prime factors.

 If p is prime and k ≥ 1, then phi(p<sup>k</sup>) = p<sup>k-1</sup> x (p-1). <br>
 Since n = p<sup>2</sup>, phi(n) = p<sup>2-1</sup> x (p-1) = p x (p-1). <br>